ShellShoccar-jpn/kotoriotoko/README.en.md

 |   |-- twunfollow.sh ........
 Finish Following A User
 |   |-- twfer.sh .............
 List Followers Of A Person
 |   |-- twfing.sh ............
 List Following Users Of A Person
+|   |-- twusers.sh ...........
+List Users Which Are Request By IDs
 |   |
 |   |-- getbtwid.sh ..........
 Get Your Bearer Token (it's required by b*.sh commands)
 |   |-- btwsrch.sh ...........
 Search Twitters Which Match With Given Keywords (on Bearer Token Mode *1)